-- "Non-resolved" Reports generated weekly to appropriate DA staff with area-specific reports to the AAAs and independent care managers - "Incidents by Type" report reviewed by the DA staff. - "Sentinel Status" report Identifies "not-resolved" and "days-to-resolve" A-N-E and other critical incidents reviewed by DA staff. - Statewide and Area-specific Dashboard Reports identify number of total incidents, deaths, and A-N-E reports, with year-by-year comparisons.
-Reviewed at each Committee meeting.
+- •"Non-resolved" Reports generated weekly to DA staff with area-specific reports to the AAAs and independent care managers - •"Incidents by Type" report reviewed by DA Staff - •"Sentinel Status" report Identifies "not-resolved" and "days-to-resolve" A-N-E and other critical incidents reviewed by DA Staff. - •Statewide and Area-specific Dashboard Reports identify number of total incidents, deaths, and A-N-E reports, with year-by-year comparisons.
+Reviewed on-demand by DA Staff.